-We all have neighborhood joints that are part of what I like to call our "food fabric" (alright fine, I just made the up).
+We all have neighborhood joints that are part of what I like to call our "food fabric" (alright fine, I just made that up).
 You know what I'm talking about: the restaurant that you can go to at a moment's notice, where the food is pretty good, reservations aren't difficult, maybe the host knows your name, and consistency is the most popular dish on the menu (metaphors are free).

 Hasaki is one of those restaurants.
 Located in the east village of Manhattan a block north of the infamous St. Marks, it can be found down the stairs from a lamppost decorated in Japanese imagery.
 Hasaki is well-known; though you won't find any star chefs here, you will find standard customers.
 That makes the poor behaviour of the staff and hosts a bit more forgiveable - they simply feel threatened by a first time visitor (and yes I'm aware that makes zero sense).On one occasion, I phoned ahead and was told to come in, only to show up and be turned away as the restaurant was full.
 On another, the restaurant inexplicably sat a single patron at the sushi bar in a middle seat - and refused to ask that customer to move..